 - Community support: Respond to issues on GitHub, topics on the forum, or answer questions on Stack Overflow.

-- Contribute financially: Buy a plugin or theme from the marketplace, or use the Donate link in the footer.
+- Contribute financially: Buy a plugin or theme from the marketplace, or contribute via the fundraising page.

 - Get social: Star us on GitHub, Follow us on Twitter and Like us on Facebook.

 We take security issues in the October platform very seriously.
 Please send us an email using the footer below with the details of your findings.